 What is the course about?

 The myths surrounding the 10 year war between the Greek City States and Troy in c.
 1200 BC including the events leading up to the war, some of the conflicts of the war and some of the events in its aftermath.
-Please note that this course is over 3 sessions, there will be no lesson on 14 October.

 This is a live online course.
 You will need: